 Sources of Funding

-Other sources of funding for postgraduate students can be found on our Scholarships webpage.
+There are a range of scholarships available to postgraduate students from a variety of backgrounds.
+More information can be found on our Scholarships webpage.

 - Dundee is ranked as one of the most affordable places for students to live in the UK, and the cost of living is around 15% cheaper than the UK average.